Robert Garner McBrearty

 “A lot of those earlier stories were written late at night after working another job, or at dawn when the kids Night At the Y, by Robert Garner McBreartywere small,” McBrearty has said.
 “I'd tried to write before they woke up.”
 He often draws from his upbringing in Texas and the many varied odd jobs he’s had.

 His short stories have been frequently used for large dramatized readings at Stories on Stage in Denver and at the Dallas Museum of Art.
-He is the author of a previous collection of stories, A Night at the Y, published by John Daniel and Company.
+He is the author of a previous collection of stories, A Night at the Y, republished by Conundrum Press in 2014.
 This volume was used as a textbook for classes at Youngstown State University, Youngstown, Ohio; and the University of Colorado at Boulder.
+His new novella, The Western Lonesome Society, is available from Conundrum Press.

-He is a consulting editor for Narrative magazine, and a contributing editor of the Green Hills Literary Lantern.
+He is a consulting editor for Narrative magazine, and a contributing editor to the Pushcart Prize.
 He puts in time as a writing teacher, Tai Chi instructor, and househusband; but, McBrearty is primarily a writer.
-He teaches writing at the University of Colorado in Boulder.